 In accordance with the Law of the Republic of Kazakhstan "On Supporting the Use of RES," from 1 July 2021, a premium is applied to support the use of RES based on the costs of supporting RES and the volume of electricity supply to energy producers, which are conditional consumers.
 According to the calculation and values of the premium to support the use of RES applied from 1 July 2021, the premium is 1.57 tenge per 1 kWh without VAT.
 From 1 January 2022, the premium is Tenge 1.58 per 1 kWh without VAT.
 Per Decree of the Ministry of Energy of the Republic of Kazakhstan No. 211 dated 24 June 2021, a cap tariff for electricity in the amount of Tenge 10.90 per 1 kWh was approved, valid from 1 July 2021 until 2025.
-The cap electricity tariff, taking into account the premium, from 1 July 2021 is Tenge 12.47 per 1 kWh.
+The cap electricity tariff was changed by the Order of the Ministry of Energy of RK No. 226 dated 30 June 2022 in the amount of Tenge 11.71 per 1 kWh.
 The approved cap electricity tariff includes operating and interest expenses.
+The selling electricity tariff, taking into account the premium, from 30 June 2022 is Tenge 13.29 per 1 kWh.